smnh/single-config/README.md

-# Build Config
+# Single Config

-Small node.js script that helps to create and maintain configuration in one place, including different node.js environments.
+Small node.js script that helps creating and maintaining all configuration in one place, including the configuration of different node.js environments.

 ## Why